ajaykumargk2k9/-Task-5-Docker-Security-Optimization-Enterprise-Scenario-/README.md

 # Docker Image Optimization

-Use Alpine Linux, Replace: FROM node:22
+# Step 1: Use Alpine Linux, Replace: FROM node:22

 with: FROM node:22-alpine